Many people think you have to have to be stressed out to be creative. That is not the truth.

-Creativity under stress is when the owner/boss asks you and several other employees to get in a room, either with the boss or a consultant and are given ‘creativity’ exercises.
-These exercises are good for one person only and that person is not you.
+Creativity under stress is when the owner/boss/workshop leader asks you and several other employees to get in a room with the boss or a consultant and are given ‘creativity’ exercises.
+These exercises are good for only one person and not you.

 Thirdly, adapt.
 Move a bit to the left or right and view old thoughts and ideas in a new and different way.
-Literally, take a few steps either way and explore.
+Take a few steps either way and explore.
 Determine what is wrong with your original thoughts and ideas and see how they now work in the world.

 - Episode #304: Fractional Work: The Secret to Immersing Yourself in New Technologies with Os Benari - February 6, 2024

 - Episode #303: Laughing Our Way to Leadership – Finding Humor in the Journey with Katherine Lazaruk - January 23, 2024

 - The Function of Life is to Feel - January 16, 2024